Paul-Kijtapart/cat-expense/README.md

+# Paul's note
+* I'm using Vite to quickly build this web app
+* I'm using the React UI library https://react.semantic-ui.com/elements/button/

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.